AdityaaRavi/AdityaaRavi/README.md

 ## 💼 Experience

 ### Industry
+- **Zip** (June 2026 - Present): Full-stack SWE in the Identity and Security team at Zip.
+- **PayPal** (July 2024 - June 2026): Backend Software Enginner in the User & Identity Platforms team.
+Built high traffic services that handled CRUD operations for all User and Account data of the 400 million+ PayPal users.
 - **PayPal** (Summer 2022 & 2023): Full-Stack Software Engineering Intern on the User & Identity Platforms team.
 Worked with **Spring**, **Node.js**, **React**, **MySQL**, and **Oracle SQL**.
 - **ASUCD Pantry** (Summer 2021): Volunteer Full-Stack Developer for UC Davis' student-run food bank, building tools to support food accessibility.